uchicago-dsi/poultry-cafos/README.md

 ```bash
 python inference.py --input_fn data/test-input.txt --model_fn output/train-all_unet_0.5_0.01_rotation_best-checkpoint.pt --output_dir output
 ```
 The predictions will be saved under output folder.
 You need to manually write these paths in `data/test-postprocessing.txt`.
-The text file will look like this:
+The text file will look like this (each output filename will be different):
 ```bash
 image_fn
 "output/m_3407628_ne_18_060_20201018_predictions.tif"